Receive messages (webhook)

 # Redeliver a webhook that failed to be received

-The Messaging API provides a feature to redeliver webhooks that fail to be received on the bot server.
-Even if the bot server fails to respond normally to a webhook due to temporary over-access or other reasons, the webhook will be redelivered from the LINE Platform for a certain period of time, so that the webhook can be received after the bot server has recovered.
+The Messaging API provides a feature to redeliver webhooks that your bot server fails to receive.
+Even if your bot server fails to respond normally to a webhook due to temporary over-access or other reasons, the webhook will be redelivered from the LINE Platform for a certain period of time, so your bot server can receive the webhook after recovery.

 Webhook redelivery is available for all Messaging API channels.